awsdocs/iam-user-guide/doc_source/introduction_security-outside-iam.md

 **Amazon RDS**
 In Amazon Relational Database Service you log into the database engine with a user name and password that are tied to that database\.
-For more information, see [Getting Started with Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html) in the *Amazon Relational Database Service User Guide*\.
+For more information, see [Getting Started with Amazon RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html) in the *Amazon RDS User Guide*\.

 **Amazon EC2 and Amazon RDS**
 In Amazon EC2 and Amazon RDS you use security groups to control traffic to an instance or database\.
 For more information, see the following documentation:
 + [Amazon EC2 Security Groups for Linux Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*
 + [Amazon EC2 Security Groups for Windows Instances](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/using-network-security.html) in the *Amazon EC2 User Guide for Windows Instances*
-+ [Amazon RDS Security Groups](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) in the *Amazon Relational Database Service User Guide*
++ [Amazon RDS Security Groups](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) in the *Amazon RDS User Guide*

 **Amazon WorkSpaces**
 In Amazon WorkSpaces, users sign in to a desktop with a user name and password\.